environmental-modeling-workflows/watershed-workflow/docs/install.rst

 **Optional:** Here we use `jupyter` notebooks to provide examples and illustrate usage of the package.
 If you do not intend to use jupyter, it is not necessary, adds a lot of extra packages, and can safely be removed from the installation below.
+Similarly, if you use `jupyter`, you should also use `papermill`, which allows workflows to be pipelined -- you develop a notebook, then use `papermill` to use the notebook as a script.

 Recommended process